AnastasiaSliusar/dashboards/README.md

-# dashboards
 The education project with Next.js, TypeScript, Tailwind CSS, working with PostgreSQL